9th Grade English: World Literature (Two semester course)

 Oregon Outdoors (One semester course)

 During this term of Oregon Outdoors we will experience a variety of activities and knowledge related to the coastal environment.
 As we proceed through the term, students will learn about and participate in Surfing, Kayaking, Hunter Safety Education, Crabbing/Fishing, Survival, Forestry, Archery, and Boater’s Safety.
+(There may be a participation fee required)

 Spanish 1 (Two semester course)